 Every software system starts as the most innocent greenfield project.
 After all those legacy systems that you have worked on, you believe that this time it’s going to be different.
 This time it’s finally going to be better.
 A couple of weeks in and you feel like a new person, you feel proud — it’s your gorgeous baby after all.
 Suddenly, a few unexpected business requirements later, you realize that it’s no longer your beautiful child.
 It’s the Kraken that has been released!
 By you!
 What have you done?
 Well… Off you go… To the next project!

-I spent quite some time reading books and articles, having discussions with experts in this field, and implementing the pattern myself.
-As a result, I wrote this guide, which, I believe, is one of the quickest ways to start with Event Sourcing.
+I spent quite some time reading books and articles, discussing with experts in this field, and implementing the pattern myself.
+As a result, I wrote this guide, which I believe is one of the quickest ways to start with Event Sourcing.

-Event Sourcing allows tracking all business-related things that happen within an application, which is often extremely important in specific domains.
+Event Sourcing allows tracking all business-related events within an application, which is often extremely important in specific domains.
 I can't imagine a bank that would not allow clients to view their transactions.
-At the same time, the ability to check what happened to a brand-new smartphone that was supposed to arrive on your doorstep one week ago is something that most people would certainly appreciate.
+At the same time, most people would certainly appreciate the ability to check what happened to a brand-new smartphone that was supposed to arrive on their doorstep one week ago.
 Moreover, we can use events to reconstruct past aggregate states to solve complicated issues or roll back unwanted changes.

 If you're like me before I knew anything about Event Sourcing, you should have more questions than answers by now.